ryeenii/dotfiles/README.md

 - vimrc
 - zshrc

-Coloring (including but not limited to polybar) was generated through [pywal](https://github.com/dylanaraps/pywal).
+Coloring (including, but not limited to polybar) was generated through [pywal](https://github.com/dylanaraps/pywal).
 # Does not includes:

 - Nerd Font used (Roboto Mono), you can find that in the [official nerdfont repo](https://github.com/ryanoasis/nerd-fonts).